-Finally, the Company is a borrower in three financing operations, two SCHULDSCHEIN (SSD), from November 2016 and July 2019, and one NAMENSSCHULDVERSCHREIBUNG (NSV) from October 2019, recognising in all of them the right of lenders to early maturity in the events of change of control stipulated in the agreements.
-The total amount of these last three operations exceeds 350 million euros.
+Finally, the Company is a borrower in six financing operations, four SCHULDSCHEIN (SSD), two public operations from November 2016 and July 2019, two private operations from July 2020, and two NAMENSSCHULDVERSCHREIBUNG (NSV) from October 2019 and March 2020, recognising in all of them the right of lenders to early maturity in the events of change of control stipulated in the agreements.
+The total outstanding amount of these last six operations exceeds 350 million euros.